07 3211 1117

 Be practical: employ some standard problem-solving techniques by writing a list of all the things you need to do and checking them off one by one.
 Procrastination is a common defence against feeling anxious, but only makes things worse.
 Make sure that you tackle your tasks one by one and, in doing so, you will feel less stressed about all you have to do and gain a sense of achievement too.

 Even armed with these 6 tips, there may still be times where anxiety can be overwhelming.
-Our anxiety counselling psychologists are happy to help.
+Our Brisbane psychology team members who specialise in anxiety are ready to help.
 So call us today on (07) 3211 1117 or contact us online.

 Call Now Button